maxfahl/cursor-agent-master-prompt/prompt.md

    ```

 ## **7. Delete Task Branch**
-1. Ask the user if we should delete the [TASK BRANCH], if not, proceed to execution step 8
+1. Ask the user if we should delete the [TASK BRANCH], if not, proceed to protocol execution step 8
 2. Delete the [TASK BRANCH]:
    ```
    git branch -d task/[TASK_IDENTIFIER]_[TASK_DATE_AND_NUMBER]